reactive-python/reactpy/docs/source/examples.rst

 The Game Snake
 --------------

-Click to start playing and use WASD to move 🎮
+Click to start playing and use the arrow keys to move 🎮

 Slow internet may cause inconsistent frame pacing 😅